headspace

 More information

 Welcome to headspace Horsham!
-We are a youth service in the Wimmera that supports young people between the ages of 12 to 25 years of age.
+We are a youth service in the Wimmera that supports young people between the ages of 12 to 25 years of age with their mental health and wellbeing.
+This includes support with things such as physical and sexual health, AOD, work and study, situational stress and normal challenges young people face in their day to day life.

 Our team is made up of a diverse group of people all dedicated to helping young people get great outcomes and improve their mental health and wellbeing.